bjornaa/ladim1/doc/source/gridforce.rst

 ======================================================

 .. module:: gridforce
-   :synopsis: LADIM module for grid and forcing
+   :synopsis: LADiM module for grid and forcing

 .. default-domain:: py

 This module describes the grid used for particle tracking and interfaces the forcing from the ocean model.
-This is the only module in LADIM that depends on the model.
+This is the only module in LADiM that depends on the model.
 Interfacing other models is done by adding an alternative gridforce module.
 The module :mod:`gridforce_ROMS` implements a ROMS interface.
 The obstacle example shows how to make a simple gridforce module in idealized cases.

-Coordinate system in LADIM
+Coordinate system in LADiM
 --------------------------

 The coordinate system should be curvilinear orthogonal.
 Grids as used by